wso2/docs-ei/en/streaming-integrator/docs/ref/performance-analysis-results.md

 # Performance Analysis Results

-!!!note
+!!!notes
-    These performance statistics were taken when the load average was below 3.8 in the 4 core instance.
+    - These performance statistics were taken when the load average was below 3.8 in the 4 core instance.<br/><br/>
+    - Most of the examples given below use log sinks to log statistics for performance monitoring purposes.
+However, note that log sinks incur a high system overhead and can lower performance by even more than 50%.

 ## Performance analysis results summary